chriscarty00/edge-developer.de-DE/microsoft-edge/devtools-guide-chromium/network/issues.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
 # <a name="network-issues-guide"></a>Leitfaden zu Netzwerkproblemen

-In diesem Handbuch erfahren Sie, wie Sie Netzwerkprobleme oder Optimierungsmöglichkeiten im Netzwerkbereich von Microsoft Edge DevTools erkennen.
+In diesem Handbuch erfahren Sie, wie Sie Netzwerkprobleme oder Optimierungsmöglichkeiten im Netzwerkbereich von devTools Microsoft Edge erkennen.

 Um die Grundlagen des Netzwerktools **zu** erlernen, navigieren Sie zu [Erste Schritte][NetworkPerformance].